Skip to main content

 • What would I automate tomorrow if I could click my fingers and make it happen?

 Start there.
 The technology comes second.
+Always.

 Mistake 2: Trying to do everything at once